ad-freiburg/qlever/README.md

 IMPORTANT:
 THERE HAS TO BE SUFFICIENT DISK SPACE IN UNDER THE PATH USE CHOOSE FOR YOUR INDEX!
+FOR NOW - ALL FILES HAVE TO BE UTF8 ENCODED!

 a) from an NTriples file (currently no blank nodes allowed):